Vacation rental houses in Sicamous

 Located at the junction of Shuswap Lake and Mara Lake, Sicamous is a gateway to outdoor recreation in British Columbia’s Shuswap country.
 The area is known primarily as a magnet for houseboaters as well as being a hotspot for stand-up paddleboarding, kayaking, and canoeing.
 Whitewater adventurers can head east to the Adams River, where you can conquer the rushing waters that run alongside the Selkirk Mountains and spot wildlife in Mount Revelstoke National Park.
 One of the most fantastic displays of nature in Western Canada is the annual salmon migration, which brings several species, including sockeye, from the ocean to the place of their birth to spawn.
 Adams River has one of the biggest salmon runs in North America, and is also home to families of Canadian geese and swans.

-When is the best time to stay in a vacation rental in Sicamous?
+The best time to stay in a vacation rental in Sicamous

 Sicamous experiences four distinct seasons, with summertime offering the warmest weather and the most sunshine, a good time to secure your Sicamous vacation rental.
 August is the warmest and driest month of the year, making it ideal for attending outdoor festivals and events, including the annual Salmon Arm Roots and Blues Festival, which takes place just 20 minutes south of Sicamous in Salmon Arm on the third Saturday of every August.